Erik-White/ColonyScanalyser/docs/installation.md

 sudo apt-get install python3.7
 ```
 #### On Windows
-Go to the [Python downloads site](https://www.python.org/downloads/windows/) and grab the latest Python 3.7 installer (currently 3.7.5).
+Go to the [Python downloads site](https://www.python.org/downloads/windows/) and grab the latest Python installer.
 Run the installer once it has downloaded and follow the setup instructions.

 ## ColonyScanalyser
 Use the Python package manager, Pip, to install the [ColonyScanalyser package](https://pypi.org/project/colonyscanalyser/):